Azure/azure-pixel-tracker/Continuous Release/README.md

             1. Select "Save".

 ### Configure the Java gating build
-1. Log into the [Visual Studio Team Services Portal](visualstudio.com/) and navitage to the desired account.
-1. Navitage to the desired team's *Code* section.
 1. Select *Import repository* from the repository drop down menu.
     1. Enter **https://github.com/Azure/azure-pixel-tracker-java** for "Clone URL".
      1. During PREVIEW use credentials, and enter your github username and github personal access token